joecwu/bc-ipfs/README.md

 # Run the dev image bc-geth-ipfs-dev in container.
 This mounts the bc-ipfs
 # directory from the host into the container.
 ./run-dev.sh
+# you can then do 'cd bc-ipfs' and 'npm test'/'npm start' to start testing
 ```
 This kicks off a container that `mount` the directory `bc-ipfs`
 into the container if you want to dynamically make changes and verify